jakub-mata/browser_project/README.md

 ```
 git clone https://gitlab.mff.cuni.cz/teaching/nprg031/2324-summer/student-mataj.git
 ```
+You will also need to install Go if you haven't done so yet.
+The project was built with Go 1.21 and 1.22, but any newest stable version should work fine.
+You can follow these [instructions](https://go.dev/dl/).

-Next, change to the directory where you cloned the projrect and run:
+Next, change to the directory where you cloned the projrect, go to the script directory and run:
 ```
 make
 ```